nixworks/public/news/2007/09/3/index.md

 ##### Financial Times
 ### [ The "Financial Times" reports that the military of the People's Republic of China successfully hacked into The Pentagon's computer network. ](/news/2007/09/3/the-financial-times-reports-that-the-military-of-the-people-s-republic-of-china-successfully-hacked-into-the-pentagon-s-computer-network.md)
-_Context: hackers, Financial Times, United States military, People's Liberation Army_
+_Context: hackers, People's Liberation Army, Financial Times, United States military_

 ##### Japan
 ### [ Japan and Chile sign a free trade agreement. ](/news/2007/09/3/japan-and-chile-sign-a-free-trade-agreement.md)
-_Context: free trade agreement, Chile, Japan_
+_Context: Japan, free trade agreement, Chile_

 ##### Mittal Steel
 ### [ Mittal Steel completes the first part of its takeover of Arcelor with ArcelorMittal being listed on European stock exchanges with the combined company becoming the world's largest steel producer. ](/news/2007/09/3/mittal-steel-completes-the-first-part-of-its-takeover-of-arcelor-with-arcelormittal-being-listed-on-european-stock-exchanges-with-the-combi.md)
-_Context: Arcelor, stock exchange, Europe, steel, Mittal Steel, ArcelorMittal_
+_Context: Mittal Steel, steel, stock exchange, Europe, ArcelorMittal, Arcelor_

 ##### Tomas Medina Caracas
 ### [ Tomas Medina Caracas (known by his nom de guerre "Negro Acacio"), one of FARC's most important leaders and the liaison between this Colombian guerrilla and Brazilian drug dealers, is killed in action by Colombian armed forces in Guaviare. ](/news/2007/09/3/toma-s-medina-caracas-known-by-his-nom-de-guerre-negro-acacio-one-of-farc-s-most-important-leaders-and-the-liaison-between-this-colomb.md)
-_Context: guerrilla, military, nom de guerre, Tomas Medina Caracas, Guaviare, Colombia, Brazil, narcotics, FARC_
+_Context: FARC, narcotics, Tomas Medina Caracas, Colombia, guerrilla, military, Brazil, nom de guerre, Guaviare_

 ##### Israeli Defense Forces
 ### [ The Israeli Defense Forces announce plans for a force upgrade following problems in the 2006 Lebanon War and a perceived threat from Iran. ](/news/2007/09/3/the-israeli-defense-forces-announce-plans-for-a-force-upgrade-following-problems-in-the-2006-lebanon-war-and-a-perceived-threat-from-iran.md)
-_Context: Israeli Defense Forces, Iran, Israeli-Lebanese war of 2006_
+_Context: Israeli Defense Forces, Israeli-Lebanese war of 2006, Iran_

 ##### U.S. President
 ### [ U.S. President George W. Bush makes a surprise visit to Iraq and addresses military leaders and the troops, saying that with success, a U.S. Iraq troop cut is possible. ](/news/2007/09/3/u-s-president-george-w-bush-makes-a-surprise-visit-to-iraq-and-addresses-military-leaders-and-the-troops-saying-that-with-success-a-u-s.md)
-_Context: Iraq War, U.S. President, Iraq, troop cut, George W. Bush, Military of the United States_
+_Context: Iraq War, George W. Bush, Military of the United States, Iraq, troop cut, U.S. President_

 ##### Rail Maritime and Transport Union
 ### [ The Rail Maritime and Transport Union threatens a three day strike on the London Underground with last minute talks between the union and Transport for London failing to prevent this outcome. ](/news/2007/09/3/the-rail-maritime-and-transport-union-threatens-a-three-day-strike-on-the-london-underground-with-last-minute-talks-between-the-union-and-t.md)